andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 leader P    - preview in float-win
 :e %mynewfile - this creates a new buffer in the current Dirvish folder! g?          - show help
-### Filepaths
+### Filepaths Urls
-c-w f       - (on filepath) preview file content in horz-split leader of   - open filepath under cursor in flot win
+c-w f       - (on filepath) preview file content in horz-split leader of   - open filepath under cursor in float win glc         - open Url in line in Chromium
 ### Arglist
 ,x          - toggle to from arglist (x, vis-sel, line-motion)
             - " Tip: can add popular folders as well, then CtrlP-v/t to open the dirvish pane